-They are not playing around when it comes to their Small Batch High Grade motto, as every strain that i’ve tried up to now surpassed my expectations.
+They are not playing around when it comes to their Small Batch High-Grade motto, as every strain that I’ve tried up to now surpassed my expectations.
 This batch came in at 19.1% THC (it can vary between 14-25%) and a negligible amount of CBD.
-It’s a hybrid strain that’s a little more dominant on the indica side (60% indica, 40% sativa).
+It’s a hybrid strain that’s a little more dominant on the Indica side.

-When it comes to lineage, White Walker Kush (which is NOT to be confused with Whitewalker OG) is a cross between the well-known White Widow strain, and Skywalker, originally bred by DNA genetics.
+When it comes to lineage, White Walker Kush (which is NOT to be confused with Whitewalker OG) is a cross between the well-known White Widow strain and Skywalker, originally bred by DNA genetics.

-Packaging Details: This was packaged on 11/05/2019 and tested/reviewed on 03/01/2020, exactly 117 days after being packaged.
+Packaging Details: This was packaged on 11/05/2019 and tested/reviewed on 03/01/2020, exactly 117 days later.
+Lot# 2090116919

 Price Details: Purchased 3.5 grams for $46.30 at the SQDC in Montreal, Quebec, Canada ($13.23/g).

-The terpenes on this strain help generate a sweet and skunky smell with some citrusy after tones.
+The terpenes on this strain help generate sweet and skunky scents with some citrusy after tones.
 One thing is for sure, just like the other Broken Coast products I’ve tried out, the entire room smells when you open up the seal on one of these containers.
 The scents are quite aggressive, and I found the citrus smell got a little more intense as I bid up the weed.

-The flavors really come out and you can taste the sweetness that the limonene emits, while also tasting the spiciness from the caryophyllene.
-It’s a great mix on the inhale, there are some skunky notes on the exhale and the aftertaste.
+The flavors really come out, and you can taste the sweetness that the limonene emits while also tasting the spiciness from the caryophyllene.
+It’s a great mix on the inhale; there are some skunky notes on the exhale and the aftertaste.

 I felt like it wasn’t the most “functional” high, although this part is usually completely subjective.
-The main effects usually lasted about an hour to an 1.5 hours (with the munchies VERY present) and quite the lack of energy once all was set and done.
+The main effects usually lasted about an hour to 1.5 hours (with the munchies VERY present) and quite the lack of energy once all was set and done.

 I would go for something a little lighter.
-If you’re a regular consumer, you should try this Keats out, just make sure all the important things are taken care of.
-If you;ve tried this out before, let me know what you think in the comments below.
+If you’re a regular consumer, you should try this Keats out; just make sure all the important things are taken care of beforehand.
+If you’ve tried this out before, let me know what you think in the comments below.